<data:blog.pageTitle/>

 2. Place the bite size pork pieces and pineapple inside a container.
 Pour the salsa over the meat and add the pineapples.
 Stir until well combined, cover and place in the refrigerator overnight.

 3. Next day, drain extra liquid from the meat.
-Heat a little bit of corn or vegetable oil in a large pan.
-Cook the pork until it has cooked all the way through.
-About 20 minutes.
+Heat a little bit of oil in a large pan and cook the pork until it has cooked all the way through, about 20 minutes.
 Allow to simmer under low heat until ready to serve.

 4. Scoop a small amount into the middle of a corn tortilla, top with finely chopped onion, cilantro and lime wedges on the side.
-Please notice that a standard Mexican taco tortilla is smaller than a more common commercial sized corn tortilla, if using the smaller tortillas two can be/are stacked on top of each other before topping with the filling.
+Please notice that a standard Mexican taco tortilla is smaller than a more common commercial sized corn tortilla, if using the smaller tortillas two can be stacked on top of each other before topping with the filling.
+The stacking prevents breakage and a messy eating experience.

 As usual exquisite presentation and this looks hot hot hot!
 In a good good way!!!!